jose1500s/gestion-gastos/README.md

 ## To Do

-- Cambiar el header
+- Acomodar altura del header
-- Agregar boton para el modal 'agregar gasto'
+- Terminar componentes de gastos